- 18 years of age or above

 - Sophomore standing or above at the start of the program

 Rainforests are shrinking, but hope is not lost.
-In this two-country program, you’ll learn how environmental and social factors have contributed to forest fragmentation in the spectacular, once-vast rainforests of Australia and New Zealand.
-Travel between the two countries to compare endangered species management practices, natural resource use in indigenous communities, and approaches to ecosystem restoration.
-Learn about the Maori people’s connection with nature as you explore the ancient podocarp and Kauri forests of northern New Zealand which contain trees estimated to be more than 2,000 years olds
+In this program, you’ll learn how environmental and social factors have contributed to forest fragmentation in the spectacular, once-vast rainforests of Australia.
+Learn about endangered species management practices, natural resource use in indigenous communities, and approaches to ecosystem restoration.

 Major academic themes include: